Texas teams with Bumble to crack down on ‘cyber flashing’

-AUSTIN, Texas (AP) - Texas is teaming with Bumble to crack down on people who send unsolicited nude images on dating apps and elsewhere in cyberspace.
+AUSTIN, Texas (AP) - As states push to criminalize the sharing of intimate photos to get revenge on former sex partners, Texas is teaming with Bumble to crack down on people who send unsolicited nude images on dating apps and elsewhere in cyberspace.

-The state’s new law banning so-called cyber flashing comes after the Austin-based dating app company lobbied for action.
+The new Texas law banning so-called cyber flashing comes after state Rep. Morgan Meyer collaborated with the Austin-based social and dating application company to shepherd a bill earlier this year.

+“They had a number of people who were using the app complaining about the sending of these images and they quickly realized there was no recourse,” Meyer said, recalling how Bumble CEO Whitney Wolfe Herd approached him about crafting a measure.
+“There was nothing that could be done.
+It wasn’t a criminal offense - although it was definitely digital sexual harassment.”

-The law is set to take effect Saturday.
+The law set to take effect Saturday forbids what is often characterized as technology-enabled sexual harassment.
 It makes electronic transmission of sexually explicit material a Class C misdemeanor with a fine of up to $500 if the person who received it hasn’t given consent.

-State Rep. Morgan Meyer says app users complained to Bumble about people sending unwanted images and Bumble “realized there was no recourse.”
+Meyer said the law targeting unwanted images will apply to text messages, email, dating apps and social media.

+A 2017 survey by Pew Research Center found women encounter sexual harassment online at much higher rates than men.
+The study found 21% of women ages 18 to 29 report being sexually harassed online compared to 9% of men in the same age group.
+Roughly 53% of those women said someone has sent them explicit images they didn’t ask for.

-Bumble Chief of Staff Caroline Ellis Roche says the company plans to take the legislation to the federal level and other states.
+Caroline Ellis Roche, Bumble’s chief of staff, said the company plans to take the legislation to the federal level and other states in hopes of enacting it more broadly.

+The Cyber Civil Rights Initiative reports that 46 states have laws tackling so-called revenge porn, but almost none combat unsolicited sexually explicit images.

+A handful of other states have laws criminalizing the electronic messaging of lewd content, but most of them are linked to the sender’s intentions.

 Sign up for Daily Newsletters